Here's what to expect from your ceremony when your big day arrives.

 After your ceremony

-After the ceremony you will be invited to join the register for the signing or checking of the register or schedule.
+After the ceremony you will be invited to join the register for the signing of the register or schedule.
 You will both be asked to check all your personal details carefully and then sign along with your witnesses and the registrars.
 We appreciate that you will be excited but please take a few minutes to check the information to ensure it is correct.
 If you're having an outside ceremony then you will sign the register in the licensed room inside the venue.

 Your photographer will have time to take their photographs first and then if you are happy to do so, you can invite your guests to come forward and take their own photos.